crpietschmann/portfolio/_posts/2007-07-16-could-wifi-be-used-to-cook-food.markdown

   - /post.aspx?id=7b341431-400f-47b4-bae1-117566664a6b
 ---
 <!-- more -->

-<P>I know 802.11b and g both use 2.4Ghz frequency range, which is the same as a Microwave Oven.
-Now the question is, could you basically turn up the power on your router to the point that it would be able to cook food?</P>
+I know 802.11b and g both use 2.4Ghz frequency range, which is the same as a Microwave Oven.
+Now the question is, could you basically turn up the power on your router to the point that it would be able to cook food?

-<P>I know technically (if this were possible) the components inside the router aren't made to withstand handling that much power.
-But, what if?</P>
+I know technically (if this were possible) the components inside the router aren't made to withstand handling that much power.
+But, what if?

-<P>Microwave = Cooked Food</P>
+Microwave = Cooked Food

-<P>WiFi + Power =&nbsp;Cooked Food????</P>
+WiFi + Power = Cooked Food????